TodePond/TodePondDotCom/wikiblogarden/genocide/twitter/died/readme.md

 ## Send them here

 I still post to [twitter](https://twitter.com/todepond), but I don't put my work there anymore.
-Instead, I send them here, to my house!
+Instead, I send people here, to my house!

 I treat my twitter like an advert, or billboard, or portfolio, for myself.
 Kinda like a linkedin.
 So I never host my personal work there.